CodeReclaimers/neat-python/docs/module_summaries.rst

   Finish putting in all needed material from modules; add links; go over parameters as used in code to make sure are described correctly.

 .. py:module:: activations
-   :synopsis: Has the built-in activation functions (see :ref:`activation-functions-label`) and code for using them and adding new user-defined ones.
+   :synopsis: Has the built-in activation functions and code for using them and adding new user-defined ones.

 activations
 ---------------